kmolima/kpi_engine/README.md

 http://localhost:9090/targets.

 In general the targets will be in *UP* State around 1 minute after building the docker contatiners.

+The script then launches the KPI Engine to perform the semantic translation based on the [KPIs and the Data Platform model instances](models/), being also responsible for the interaction with the Prometheus toolkit.

 ## Interpretation of results
 The results of the KPI Engine execution are stored under the [reproduced folder](reproduced/).
 After the execution 2 output files must be listed under that directory.